EtherealEngine/etherealengine-docs/docs/5_tutorials/2_ethereal_control_center/01_getting_started.md

 Once, your selected local k8s distribution (Microk8s or Minikube) has a green tick on config page ([Cluster Screen](#3-cluster-screen)) then you can click on `K8 Dashboard` button in [navbar](#2-navbar).
 This will show the k8s dashboard.

-When you launch it for the first time then you will be asked regarding token configurations.
+For MicroK8s, when you launch it for the first time then you will be asked regarding token configurations.
 You can use `Skip` button to pass through it.

 ![K8 Dashboard Token](./images/k8s-dashboard-token.jpg)